 From garbage removal to the naming of streets, reputable authors provide quality publications that reveal the rich history of Mosman.
 All are for sale in the Library.

-A look at some of the wonderful items donated to the Local Studies Collection from past and current residents, local businesses and community groups.
+A look at some of the wonderful and rare items donated to the Mosman Local Studies Collection and the stories they tell.

-The Mosman Historical Society is a community based Society that aims to promote the history and heritage of Mosman as well as Australian history in general.
+The Mosman Historical Society is a community based Society, which promotes the history and heritage of Mosman and aspects of Australian history.